CodeYourFuture/git-workshop/1-commits.md

 ## Introducing `git log` 📚 🗣️

-We can use the `git log` to list all the commits for a particular project.
+We can use the `git log` command to list all the commits for a particular project.

 Use the `git log` command to answer the following: